VaheM27/dananz/README.md

-# Minimalist Furniture Website - Angular Project
+# Minimalist Furniture Website - Cypress Angular Project

 This is an Angular project for a simple minimalist furniture website.
 It includes CSS and Angular modules to create a clean and modern interface.
 Additionally, it uses ESLint, Prettier, and TypeScript to improve code quality and maintainability.